 - Clean the dryer vent at the outside exhaust.
 Lint and debris will build up at the vent and can cause the dryer to malfunction.

 - Have your air conditioner cleaned every year to avoid potential damage caused by the build-up of dirt and debris.

 - Register your hot water tank with the manufacturer to take advantage of their extended warranty.
-See page 46 for more information on product registration.
+Please refer to the Plumbing section of this manual for more information on product registration.

 - If frost melt down occurs on the basement walls, you can remove the poly sheeting and insulation from the foundation walls until they are dry.
 Running a dehumidifier will expedite the drying process.
 This is a part of regular homeowner maintenance.